-Christian Bale reportedly lost 62 lbs. for the 2004 film The Machinist, reducing his weight to 120 lbs.
+Christian Bale reportedly lost over 60 lbs. for the 2004 film The Machinist, reducing his weight to 120 lbs.

-After filming the Dark Knight franchise, Bale reportedly went from 185 to 228 lbs. for the 2013 film American Hustle.
+After filming the Dark Knight franchise and transforming his body once again, Bale weighed in at over 200 lbs. for the 2013 film, American Hustle.

 Birthplace: Haverfordwest, United Kingdom